-Although I am a scientist, and was a Mayoral candidate, health is not an area in which I have specific expertise, nor would have been within my remit.
+Although I am a scientist, and was a Mayoral candidate, health is not an area in which I have specific expertise, and nor would health have been within my direct remit.

 Thankfully, the hornet’s nest that is health policy is a national issue in which Mayors and District Councilors have little or no role to play.

 Nevertheless, there are few issues in which we all have more of a stake than health, and therefore, in which we should all attempt to be informed.

 Aotearoa’s largely publicly-funded health care system was initially established in the 1930s and was modeled on the UK’s national health system.
 However, it has evolved over time and it is pertinent to ask if it continues to serve us well and what modifications can be made to improve it?

 Figure 1 shows Life Expectancy at Birth as a function of Total per Capita Expenditure on Health for different OECD countries.
 Life expectancy is a crude measure of health outcomes but has the virtue of being easily measured with reasonable accuracy.
 After all, one is either dead or alive.

 It can be seen from the graph that we in New Zealand (nzl) plot in about the middle of the pack and far from the USA which I guess we would agree is an outlier.
 The Americans pay a lot for their healthcare and the outcomes (in terms of Life Expectancy) are poor, at least for the population as a whole.
 Interestingly, in the last few years Americans have seen a drop in life expectancy for the first time in decades.